FallenFlameMC/CustomGG/README.md

 # CustomGG
-Styles "gg" in chat for our Gold or Diamond donators.
+Styles "gg" in chat for our second and third tier donation players.